 Think medieval history is irrelevant?
 You won’t after you take a class with Dr. Throop.
 For her, the medieval past is fascinating precisely because it remains deeply relevant in our own culture.
-She is equally passionate about helping students develop the skills they will need after college, and so her courses emphasize research and writing, discussion and collaboration, empathy and imagination.
+She is equally passionate about helping every student develop the skills they will need after college, and so her courses emphasize research and writing, discussion and collaboration, empathy and imagination.
 Her courses also incorporate the groundbreaking Reacting to the Past pedagogy, which uses immersive role-play to deepen student learning, and in 2016 she led Ursinus’s successful application for a Reacting Endeavor Challenge Grant.
-From 2014-2016 Susanna led the Teaching and Learning Institute.
+From 2014-2016 she also led the Teaching and Learning Institute.

-Susanna is also an active and award-winning scholar, and General Co-Editor of the book series Christianities Before Modernity.
+Dr. Throop is also an active and award-winning scholar, and general co-editor of the book series Christianities Before Modernity.
 She studies the cultural history of Christian religious violence, particularly in the context of the crusades.
 Her current scholarly projects include a chapter on crusading violence for the forthcoming Cambridge World History of Violence, co-authoring the fourth edition of The Crusades: A History by Jonathan Riley-Smith, and new work on the role of the crucifixion in crusading culture in the twelfth and thirteenth centuries.
 In recognition of her scholarship, Ursinus College awarded her the Laughlin Award for Professional Achievement in 2015.

 - B.A., Cornell University